-There are two assignments
+There are two assignments with a weighting of 30% each

 Project

 A project is a response to a brief devised by the assessor.
 A project is usually carried out over an extended period of time.
 Projects may involve research, require investigation of a topic, issue or problem or may involve process such as a design task, a performance or practical activity or production of an artefact or event.